dhowe/RiTaV1/README.android.md

 6. Add 'import rita.*;' to the top of your .java file

-To test with a simple example, copy and paste the following code to 'MainActivity.java'
+To test with a simple example, copy and paste the following code into MainActivity.java:
 	```java
 	package com.example.ritaexample;